dolugen/openaq-browser/README.md

 ## Local setup

 ```
-npm install
+npm start
-bower install
-grunt build
-cd dist
-python -m SimpleHTTPServer
 ```

-That should get it up at `http://localhost:8000/`.
+It will install everything needed and start the server at `http://localhost:8000/`.